 The Office of Volunteerism and Service Learning Support offers guidance and support for faculty who wish to incorporate service-learning opportunities in the classroom.

 What is service-learning?

-Service-learning is defined as a "credit-bearing, educational experience in which students participate in an organized service activity that meets identified community needs and reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility."
-Bringle and Hatcher
+Service-learning is defined as a "credit-bearing, educational experience in which students (a) participate in an organized service activity that meets identified community needs and (b) reflect on the service activity in such a way as to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility" (Bringle & Hatcher, 1995).

 How is service-learning different from volunteerism or internships?

 - Service-learning is designed to benefit both the student and the community.
 The service activities meet community needs and enhance student understanding of course content.
 Service goals are aligned with learning objectives.